Official State of Rhode Island website

 Temporary Initial: Awarded to educators who seek certification through reciprocity but have not yet met RI testing requirements

-Expert Residency Requirements
+Expert Residency Overview

 Expert Residency Application

 Temporary Initial certificates are awarded to educators who seek certification through reciprocity but have not yet met RI testing requirements.
+This nonrenewable certificate allows educators to serve in Rhode Island public schools for no more than one year while they meet the appropriate certification assessment requirements.

 Temporary Initial Application